software-mansion/protostar/website/docs/tutorials/06-deploying/02-migrations/deploy-contract.md

 :::

 Deploys a contract to the network.
-- `contract_path` — A path to the **compiled** contract or a contract name.
-If you provide a contract name, Protostar will compile the contract to the migration output directory.
+- `contract` — A path to the **compiled** contract or a contract name.
+If you provide a contract name, Protostar will search for the compiled contract in the default build output (which is `build` in the root of the project) directory.
 - `constructor_args` — Arguments to the constructor.
 It can be either a list of felts or a dictionary.
 To use [data transformer](../../testing/cheatcodes#data-transformer), provide a dictionary.
 - `config` — A keyword only argument that allows passing [network configuration](../03-network-config.md).